Jyoti-p22/Finance_Dashboard_PowerBI/README.md

 ## Finance_Dashboard_PowerBI
 ## Project Overview

-This project is a comprehensive financial analysis dashboard developed using Power BI.
-The primary objective is to analyze financial data to provide insights into various financial metrics and key performance indicators (KPIs).
-The dashboard encompasses data cleaning, data transformation, and the use of DAX (Data Analysis Expressions) queries to perform complex calculations and create meaningful visualizations.
+This project aims to create a comprehensive financial analysis dashboard using Power BI.
+The dashboard will provide key financial insights through dynamic and interactive visualizations, helping stakeholders make informed decisions.

+## Data Source
+The dataset used in this project includes the following features:

+Component: Represents different parts of the financial data.
+Type: Categorizes the financial data (e.g., revenue, expense).
+Date: Timestamp for the financial entries.
+Value: The monetary value associated with each entry.

+## Tools Utilized

+Microsoft Power BI
+Power Query
+DAX Query